Which? Trusted Traders

 How telecare works

-Telecare services use a personal alarm and other monitored devices such as fall detectors or home sensors to call the monitoring centre in an emergency.
+Telecare services use a personal alarm and other monitored devices such as elderly fall alarms or home sensors to call the monitoring centre in an emergency.
 Telecare can be an alternative to a loved one having to move into a care home or have a live-in carer.

 These assistive technologies also provide reassurance to family and friends who may not be able to visit as often as they would like.
 For an elderly person who lives alone, telecare can reassure them that help is never far away should an accident or medical emergency occur.